-Have your tenant provide a written and signed notice of early termination for your records.
+Have a tenant provide a written and signed notice of early termination.
 Before the tenant leaves, make sure all payments have been finalized.

-If you find someone in less than two months, you don’t have to refund the vacating tenant a prorated amount for the overlapping time.
-Simultaneously, if the tenant search takes more than two months, you can’t ask for more money.
+If a property owner finds a new resident in less than two months, it is not necessary to refund the vacating tenant a prorated amount for the overlapping time.
+Simultaneously, if the resident search takes more than two months, the owner is not entitled to additional funds.

-A buy-out option is also an excellent way to avoid having to take your tenant to court for unpaid rent.
+A buy-out option is also a good way to avoid having to take a tenant to court for unpaid rent.

-Even if you follow all the tips for easy rental tenant turnover management may not be sufficient, as there many factors to take into consideration.
+Even following all the tips for easy rental tenant turnover management may not be sufficient, as there many factors to take into consideration.